pjaos/ct6_meter_os/software/server/README.md

 ID 5  Should be set to 'HOME/#'.

-ID 6  Should be set to the IP address of the Ubuntu machine on the LAN.
+ID 6  Should be set to the IP address of the Windows or Linux machine on your LAN.

-ID 7  This can be left at 3306 unless the docker container is setup for a different port.
+ID 7  This can be left at 3306 unless the MYSQL docker container is setup for a different port.

 ID 8  The database username can be left as root

-ID 9  Ensure the password is set to the password used when the mysql docker container was started.
+ID 9  Ensure the password is set to the password used when the mysql docker container was created.

-Once this has been completed 'Q' should be entered to quit the ct6_db_tool.
+Once this has been completed 'Q' should be entered to quit the ct6_db_tool app.

-Repeat 'CT6 configuration' (from above system setup section) and use option (ID) 8 to set the device as active.
-This causes the ct6_db_store tool to start saving it's data to the database.

-Start the ct6_db_tool without arguments.
-This causes messages to be sent to CT6 units which return data to be stored in the database as shown below.
+Once the above configuration is complete the ct6_db_store app must be started without the -c command line argument as shown below.

 ```
 ct6_db_store